Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Abstract

 \section{Abstract}

 Learning disentangled representations with variational autoencoders (VAEs) is often attributed to the regularisation component of the loss.
 In this work, we highlight the interaction between data and the reconstruction term of the loss as the main contributor to disentanglement in VAEs.
-We note that standardised benchmark datasets are constructed in a way that is conducive to learning what appear to be disentangled representations.
-We design an intuitive adversarial dataset that exploits this mechanism to break existing state-of-the-art disentanglement frameworks.
-Finally, we provide solutions in the form of a modified reconstruction loss suggesting that VAEs are accidental distance learners.
+We show that standard benchmark datasets have unintended correlations between their subjective ground-truth factors and perceived axes in the data according to typical VAE reconstruction losses.
+Our work exploits this relationship to provide a theory for what constitutes an adversarial dataset under a given reconstruction loss.
+We verify this by constructing an example dataset that prevents disentanglement in state-of-the-art frameworks while maintaining human-intuitive ground-truth factors.
+Finally, we re-enable disentanglement by designing an example reconstruction loss that is once again able to perceive the ground-truth factors.
+Our findings demonstrate the subjective nature of disentanglement and the importance of considering the interaction between the ground-truth factors, data and notably, the reconstruction loss, which is under-recognised in the literature.